Program Overview

 Foreign medical graduates are eligible for this non-ACGME fellowship; however, in addition to meeting the above requirements:

 Foreign medical graduates must hold a valid and current ECFMG Certificate.
-For foreign nationals who are medical graduates of LCME-accredited schools in the U.S., Canada, and Puerto Rico, copies of the diploma will suffice instead of an ECFMG Certificate.
+For foreign nationals who are medical graduates of LCME-accredited schools in the U.S., Canada, or Puerto Rico, copies of their diplomas will suffice instead of an ECFMG Certificate.

 Interview Selection Criteria